llvm/llvm-project/flang/docs/DebugGeneration.md

 Following sections provide details of how various language constructs will be handled.
 In these sections, the LLVM IR metadata and MLIR attributes have been used interchangeably.
-As an example, `DILocalVariableAttr` is an MLIR attribute which gets translate to LLVM IR's `DILocalVariable`.
+As an example, `DILocalVariableAttr` is an MLIR attribute which gets translated to LLVM IR's `DILocalVariable`.

 ### Variables